Awear0/Stimulus/README.md

 }
 ```

-Many more features are available in Sigslot, such as suspend/resume on signals, signal forwarding, custom execution policies for slot execution in event loops, custom transformations, as well as thread-safety!
+Many more features are available in Stimulus, such as suspend/resume on signals, signal forwarding, custom execution policies for slot execution in event loops, custom transformations, as well as thread-safety!

 # Features

 ## Signals

-Signals are the main features of Sigslot.
+Signals are the main features of Stimulus.
 In order for a class to have signal members, it must inherit `basic_emitter`.

 ```
 class my_class: public basic_emitter